open/close all folders

 - Bianca City makes up for the lack of a Mute City.

-- Tenth Zone East is easily one of the best songs in the game.
+- Tenth Zone East is seen as one of the best songs in the game and for good reason.
+The intro just gets your blood going, never mind the rest of the song!

 - Silence.
 Interestingly, the track is actually unused due to the fact the only Silence track is available on Single-Pak Play and there's no music.
 Quite a shame.